 collaborative post // Teeth straightening is often overlooked as a dental procedure.
 Many people relate teeth straightening to teenagers because of braces, and they’d be right for the most part.
 However, there’s a growing number of adults that are also wearing or thinking about using braces.
 In fact, around 20% of the people with braces today are actually adults.

 But braces have a rather negative stigma among adults.
 They might believe that they look a bit strange, or they might even think that braces aren’t effective when you’re older.
-However, the reality is that everyone can benefit from braces, but it’s important to understand what the best conditions are.
+However, the reality is that everyone can benefit from braces, but it’s important to understand what the best conditions are and the best options for you.
+A quick Google search, such as Invisalign in Essex, will help you find dental practices that can help with the problem.
 So without further ado, here are a couple of signs that you might want to consider braces.

 Are your teeth visibility crooked?